defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 The ETH will be transferred from the `OptimismPortal` to the `SharedLockbox` using an intermediate contract.
 This contract functions similarly to upgrades using the `StorageSetter`, being updated immediately before to the real implementation.
 Its sole purpose is to transfer the ETH balance.
-This approach eliminates the need for additional code to move the liquidity to the lockbox later.
+This approach eliminates the need for adding code to move the liquidity to the lockbox that won't be used again.

 #### `LiquidityMigrator`